1

 Moreover, having existing tenants can be beneficial to most real estate investors since it saves them time to find new ones.
 Remember that these buyers are looking for a high return on investment and a great cash flow in a short period of time.

 Aside from buying properties with renters in them, real estate investors also purchase as-is.
-In other words, they won’t force you to make repairs for your rental property in California.
+In other words, they won't force you to make repairs for your rental property.

 how to smoothly sell a rental with tenants California

-When selling an occupied property in California, the last thing you want is an uncooperative tenant.
+When selling an occupied property, the last thing you want is an uncooperative tenant.
 If you are too aggressive with having them leave their primary residence, they may use the lease agreement to sue you in court.

 That said, here are a few tips that can ensure you’ll be able to handle the tenants correctly and proceed to a smoother rental sale.